dimasjackson/langchain-wikibase-agent/README.md

 # Wikidata Chat

+This repository is an chat bot app powered by Generative AI that is based on a Langchain Reasoning-Acting (ReAct) Agent.
+This autonomous agent can execute python code to retrieve information from Wikidata API or any local instance of Wikibase Knowledge Graph API.
+Moreover, the agent is able to generate SPARQL queries and run in the Wikibase SPARQL endpoint, fed by Blazegraph database.
+The technique used to generate answers is a Retrieval Augmented Generation (RAG) based on Knowledge Graphs instead of vector databases.

 ## Usage
 * Create a python virtual env and install the `requirements.txt` packages.
 * Move the `template.env` file to `.env`